WyruSeppo/BioBert_Annotations/README.md

 The annotations are evaluated.
 Their average length, max, min and missing annotations are noted and the result is saved at the data_eval_output-setting.

+### 3.5 Clean Data

+For our purpose, we can only use proteins that have Pfam as well as UniProt annotations.
+Also, those annotations can not exceed 512 words, since the BioBert model would truncate the annotation after that, and we would be dealing with incomplete data.

+For these reasons, we remove all AnnotationData objects that do not fit these criteria in this step.

 ### 4 Generate Encodings

 for each annotation, we generate the embedding by passing the data through the model and then saving the embedding in the respective AnnotationData object.